Addiction Recovery Assessment

 Sexual Addiction Assessment

-Sexual addiction, sexual anorexia, love addiction, and relationship addiction are multifaceted issues that require a thorough analysis to make a proper diagnosis.
-These issues frequently impact a person’s recovery from substance abuse and may require separate treatment.
+Sexual addiction, sexual anorexia, love addiction, and relationship addiction are complex issues that require a thorough analysis to make a proper diagnosis.
+These issues often impact a person’s recovery from substance use disorder and may require separate treatment.

-The sexual addiction questionnaire below is the first step in identifying potential signs and symptoms of sexual-related addiction or issues.
-If you answer “Yes” to any of these questions, we encourage you contact us at (205) 975-7350.
+Completing the questionnaire below is the first step in identifying potential signs and symptoms of sexual-related addiction or issues.
+If you answer “yes” to any of these questions, we encourage you contact us at 205-975-7350.

 Sex Addiction Screening